PuzzleFusion: Unleashing the Power of Diffusion Models for Spatial Puzzle Solving: Spatial Puzzle Solving as Conditional Generation

 \subsection{Forward process}

-The forward process adds a Gaussian noise to a room-layout arrangement.
-A compact representation would be per-room positions and rotations.
-Instead, we will use a redundant representation, where a room center position and a 4-fold rotation are stored at each room/door corner.
+The forward process adds a Gaussian noise to an arrangement.
+A compact representation would be per-polygon positions and rotations.
+Instead, we will use a redundant representation, where a center position and a rotation are stored at each corner.

 There are a few reasons.
 Our reverse process is based on a Transformer architecture where each position/rotation estimation becomes a node.
-Our approach 1) enriches the capacity of the arrangement representation (also an adaptive capacity, where a complex room with more corners is given more capacity); 2) allows direct communications between doors for which we will have a door-specific loss; and 3) makes it straightforward to combine with the condition (\ie, original corner coordinates and room types).
+Our approach 1) enriches the capacity of the arrangement representation (also an adaptive capacity, where a complex polygon with more corners is given more capacity); 2) allows direct communications between corners/doors for which we will have a specific loss; and 3) makes it straightforward to combine with the condition (\ie, original corner coordinates and room types).

-Concretely, we use $x^r_{i,t}$ to denote the position/rotation of the $r_{\mbox{th}}$ room stored at the $i_{\mbox{th}}$ corner at time $t$ of the diffusion process, where t varies from 0 to 1,000 in our experiments:
+Concretely, we use $x^r_{i,t}$ to denote the position/rotation of the $r$th room/piece stored at the $i$th corner at time $t$ of the diffusion process, where $t$ varies from 0 to 1,000 in our experiments: